-Known as being the ancestors of the French or even British peoples, the Celts, also called Gauls (for those who lived in Gaul), were rich in their own culture, with their languages and their myths.
+Known as the ancestors of the French or British peoples, the Celts, also called Gauls (for those who lived in Gaul), were rich in their own culture, with their languages and their myths.

-A civilization that was located in central Europe and extended over a vast territory including Austria, Switzerland, part of Germany, Italy and even France.
+A civilization which was located in central Europe and extended over a vast territory including Austria, Switzerland, part of Germany, Italy and even France.
 Celts who, over the centuries, settled in Central Europe, as well as in the Iberian region and in Great Britain.

 The Celts unfortunately left very few written traces.
 We know it, therefore, mainly through the writings of other peoples, archaeological finds, and through their art.

-Regarding Celtic mythology, it was rich in a pantheon of very varied deities, and often different depending on the place.
+Concerning Celtic mythology, it was rich in a pantheon of very varied deities, and often different depending on the place.

 Epona, the goddess of horses and fertility, was one of the most famous deities among the Celts in Gaul.

-So if you find things to complain about, elements to remove or add etc..., do not hesitate to send me an email or a message on social networks, I would take part with great pleasure!)
+So if you find things to complain about, elements to remove or add etc..., do not hesitate to send me an email or a message on social networks, I will take part with great pleasure!)

 An extremely varied Celtic culture and people, just fascinating, and of which you will discover more through the designs of our next collection inspired by them!